 - 1. Demonstrate a thorough understanding of the theories and systems of Acupuncture and Asian Medicine and knowledge of the historical roots and modern application of the systems. - 2.
 Demonstrate a solid understanding of Asian Medicine in its themes and structure. - 3.
 Develop a basic foundation for practice within its treatment scope. - 4.
-Demonstrate an ability to communicate within clinical settings and articulate a practitioner's view for practice. - 5.
-Demonstrate Christian commitment and spiritual integrity to serve church and the community.
+Demonstrate an ability to communicate within clinical settings and

+5. Demonstrate Christian commitment and spiritual integrity to serve church and the community.